 We’ve outlined the basics for each country below, so you can get started.

-Electric vehicle chargers are popping up daily around the country, reflecting the 53.3% increase in privately-owned electric vehicles in 2020 alone.
+The demand for electric vehicle chargers is surging across the country with over 1 million Hybrids and EVs on UK roads today.
 To become qualified you must be a current electrical contractor or practising electrician.
 Here are some helpful steps and tips for becoming qualified:

-- Get manufacturer approval.
-There are lots of companies making electric car charging equipment in the UK, and you’ll need their approval to install their products.
+- Get manufacturer approval. – there are lots of companies making electric car charging equipment in the UK, and you’ll need their approval to install their products.
 Choose one and sign up for their training.
-Some popular brands throughout the UK are Zappi, Anderson, EO, Tesla, Rolec, Schneider, Ohme and Wallbox.
+Some popular brands throughout the UK are Zappi, Andersen, Hypervault, Tesla, EO, Ohme, and EVO SE.

 - Get an EVC tester – this investment costs around £500, but it’ll be essential in your work.
 It simulates the functions of a charging car to help you spot any faults.